-Telecoms and tech news headlines in 2019 may have been dominated by an explosion of stories about 5G, but beneath the surface 4G has continued to gain momentum, fuelling benefits for consumers and businesses alike.
+Telecoms and tech news headlines in 2019 may have been dominated by an explosion of stories about 5G, but 4G has also been growing and benefiting consumers and businesses.
 In fact, BICS’s latest findings have revealed that 4G traffic doubled for the third consecutive year in 2019.

 Booming demand for international connectivity

-BICS’ annual findings on worldwide mobile traffic growth revealed an uplift in roaming traffic across all continents, based on data covering the 700 operators and 500 digital service providers hosted by BICS internationally, accounting for 50% of global data roaming traffic.
-The growth has been driven by an increase in subscribers travelling worldwide, more cost-effective international roaming tariffs and travel SIMs, and the popularity of IoT devices.
+BICS’ annual findings on worldwide mobile traffic growth revealed an uplift in roaming traffic across all continents.
+This is based on data covering the 700 operators and 500 digital service providers hosted by BICS internationally, accounting for 50% of global data roaming traffic.
+The growth is due to more people traveling, cheaper roaming fees, travel SIM cards, and the popularity of IoT devices.